binn1e/tweet-blender/README.md

 <code>$ python tweet_blender.py -t 42</code> - whenever possible, this displays your 42 most tweeted smileys, internet domains, etc...

-FYI : data used in previous example is courtesy of my boyfriend, and yes, in case you're wondering : I am very proud.
+FYI : data used in previous example is courtesy of my boyfriend, and yes, in case you're wondering : I am very proud!

 ### sort and export feature :